Table of Contents

-We have all been there the day after a hard run, when you have to walk up a flight of stairs and your muscles are extremely sore.
+We have all been there the day after a hard run when you have to walk up a flight of stairs and your muscles are extremely sore.
 It not only happens to seasoned runners, but this can also happen to new runners or runners that have taken a little time off.
 Our goal is to help you get back on track and give you the information you need when you find yourself suffering from sore muscles.

 Why Do We Get Sore After Running Sometimes

 Delayed Onset Muscle Soreness (better known as DOMS) is common.
 Changing up the duration or intensity of your runs can lead to DOMS, especially after a break from running.
-Just remember that it’s OK to run through soreness, but pain is a different story.
+Just remember that it’s OK to run through soreness, but the pain is a different story.
 If it is more than just soreness, you may need to take some time off.
-Listen to your body and see if the discomfort is from the micro tears and inflammation that happens naturally after a tough workout or does it seem like an injury beyond being sore
+Listen to your body and see if the discomfort is from the micro-tears and inflammation that happens naturally after a tough workout or does it seem like an injury beyond being sore

 DOMS typically lasts 24–48 hours.
-The soreness will sometimes extends for up to 72 hours.
+The soreness will sometimes extend for up to 72 hours.
 While it can be uncomfortable, the good news is delayed muscle soreness is a sign of muscle development.
 The muscle breaks down and then builds up which will build your strength and endurance over time.

 Soreness tends to feel better with movement, so there may not be a need to take a day off.
 Just keep your mileage light and pace easy.
 The first minutes or even miles of a run may feel achy, but it should get better as you keep going.